What is recognition?

 What are the benefits of recognition for you?

-- Recognition enables you to identify gaps in your 'knowledge and skills and therefore any training you need to undertake to 'meet the requirements of a particular job role or qualification.
+- The recognition process will enable you to identify gaps in your knowledge and skills and therefore any training you need to undertake.

 The Northern Sydney Institute does not charge a fee for assessment of your application if you are enrolled in the course for which you are seeking recognition.